groovetransformer/groovetransformer.github.io/_pages/about.md

 </div>

-##### 3 - Here we play a sequence of chords (MIDI) and also play the synthesizer live.
-The drum accompaniments are generated using a modular patch and near the end using acoustic drums as well.
+##### 3 - Similar to above, however, the generations were played back on a virtual acoustic drum kit.

 <div class="row mt-3">